i18next/i18next-parser/README.md

   verbose: false,
   // Display info about the parsing including some stats

+  failOnWarnings: false,
+  // Exit with an exit code of 1 on warnings

   customValueTemplate: null
   // If you wish to customize the value output the value as an object, you can set your own format.